MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 ```

 > [!NOTE]
-> You will need to update the model field to Phi-3-mini-4k-cpu-int4-rtn-block-32-acc-level-4-onnx, if you downloaded the CPU version of the Phi3 model.
+> If you downloaded the CPU version of the Phi3 model, you need to update the model field to Phi-3-mini-4k-cpu-int4-rtn-block-32-acc-level-4-onnx.

 ## Next Steps